 Argument VIII

-W hen defending the practice of dining out on the Sabbath, the United Church of God employs what is arguably the greatest insult to God's law in their quiver of points.
+When defending the practice of dining out on the Sabbath, the United Church of God employs what is arguably the greatest insult to God's law in their quiver of points.
 They contend that seeking out unbelievers who desecrate what God made holy can actually be a better way to honor the fourth commandment than keeping it as God intended from the very beginning, when even He rested from His labor on that day (Ge.
 2:2).
 Our assessment may sound harsh but we exhort all who are genuinely interested in this issue to honestly consider what the UCG is asserting in this phase of their argument.
-We realize that these men are dedicated servants of the true God and that they sincerely desire to obey Him.
-However, they are seriously blinded by their own behavior when it comes to what they advocate.

 United Church of God: